wg-osr/walkerga.github.io/class/specialist.md

 # 1D40 Tricks

-2. **Rope Master**: You have advantage on all your rolls mainly related to ropes.
 2. **Acquired Immunity**: You can smell poison.
 Resisting poisons is an easy roll.
 3. **Acrobat**: Movement rolls are easier.
 You take 10 less damage from falling.
 4. **Archeologist**: Once per day, you can speak with ancient objects or bones.